-We handle permits across all three St. Lucie County jurisdictions, manage CDD and HOA approvals, and install every pool with our own licensed crew — no subcontractors.
+We handle permits across all three St. Lucie County jurisdictions, manage CDD and HOA approvals, and install every pool with our own crew — no subcontractors.

-DBPR licensing, multi-authority permit knowledge, CDD experience — everything required for a successful pool project in St. Lucie County.
+3+ years of fiberglass pool experience, multi-authority permit knowledge, CDD experience — everything required for a successful pool project in St. Lucie County.

 We correctly route every permit to City of Port St. Lucie, Fort Pierce, or St. Lucie County Building Division — no homeowner action required.